-Elucidation: a is a continuant means: a is an entity that is bound in space and continues to exist in time.
+a is a continuant means: a is an entity that is bound in space and continues to exist in time.
 Every continuant entity either has spatial parts or it is a boundary of something that has spatial parts.

+Examples: an organism, a surgeon, the patient in a surgical procedure, a cell, Van Gogh, the spatial region occupied by a cancer tumor.

-a is an occurrent entity means: a is an entity that is bound in time.
+Elucidation: a is an occurrent entity means: a is an entity that is bound in time.
+Every occurrent entity either has temporal parts or it is a boundary of something that has temporal parts,

+CHECK THAT THIS ELUCIDATION IS CONSISTENT WITH SECTION 1

-Examples: the life of an organism, a surgical procedure,
+Examples: the life of an organism, a surgical procedure, a process of cellular meiosis, Van Gogh’s life, the spatiotemporal region occupied by the development of a cancer tumor.

 Relations of parthood